11 Working with Survey Data

 ) +

-Notice from the above that there’s an NA value shown, too.
+You’ll see in the the above graph that there’s an NA value shown on the far right.
 If there are any remaining rows in the data that don’t have a relevant category, frcode() automatically returns an NA for those rows.
+If we want to drop those values from the summary we can specify the option show_na = F in ct().
+Notice that the proportions are now different.
+It’s because the NA category is now being dropped before proportions are computed.

-cces |>
+wthh |>

-ct(pid_new, show_na = F) |>
+ct(pid7_cat, show_na = F) |>

 ggplot() +

-aes(x = pid_new, y = pct) +
+aes(x = pid7_cat, y = pct) +

 geom_col() +